Board of County Commissioners

-In applying for the Gateways for Growth Challenge, Welcome TLC demonstrated a strong commitment to develop a concrete strategy that ensure all residents have access to the tools and support they need to succeed and contribute to their communities, and to highlight the contributions immigrants are already making locally.
+In applying for the Gateways for Growth Challenge, Welcome TLC demonstrated a strong commitment developing a concrete strategy that ensures all residents have access to the tools and support they need to succeed and contribute to their communities, and to highlight the contributions immigrants are already making locally.
 Foreign-born residents account for about seven percent of Toledo’s population and more than nine percent of Lucas County’s population.

 Welcome TLC will receive tailored research assistance from the Gateways for Growth Challenge to update a study on the demographics and economic impact of immigrants and refugees in Toledo.

 TOLEDO, OH – Lucas County Commissioner Tina Skeldon Wozniak was selected Tuesday by a unanimous vote of the three-member Board of Commissioners to serve as board President for 2019.
 She will serve a one-year term.